OGGM/oggm-edu/docs/user_content.rst

 notebooks you would like to run in an online git repository (e.g. GitHub, Gitlab, Bitbucket).
 For example, we have created an `oggm-edu-contrib <https://github.com/OGGM/oggm-edu-contrib>`_ with one single notebook to get you started.
-See also :ref:`examples` for existing classes making use of this system.
+See also :ref:`existing-classes` for examples of application.

 Ideally, we would like all OGGM-Edu related content to be bundled here on this open platform: if you are creating educational resources based on OGGM-Edu,